mohibrehman31/CosmicDaily/README.md

 - The frontend is a Single Page Application (SPA) built with React
 - The backend is a RESTful API built with Node.js and Express
-- Data is stored in a MongoDB database
 - Authentication is handled using JWT

 ## Contributing